DanChaltiel/EDCimport/README.md

 This outputs a `plotly` interactive graph where you can select the dates of interest and zoom in with your mouse.

 ![](man/figures/swimmerplot.png)

+Note that any modification made after running `read_trialmaster()` is taken into account.
+For instance, mutating a column with `as.Date()` in one of the tables will add a new group in the plot.